-As a world leader in oil and lubricant manufacturing, Castrol are moving with the times when it comes to designing an oil fit for the modern consumer
+As a world leader in oil and lubricant manufacturing, Castrol SA are moving with the times when it comes to designing an oil fit for the modern consumer.

 Here’s a thought.
 When you are driving your car to work every day you don’t spend a great deal of time thinking about the engine lubricant.
 Although it is an essential component in your engine, it receives no more attention than the margarine in a sandwich.
 Castrol knows that for an engine to work to the absolute best of its potential you need oil that has been developed alongside the engine itself; which is exactly what the company has been doing for over a century.